GoldenChaos/GoldenChaos-BTT/README.md

 ![1](https://community.folivora.ai/uploads/default/original/2X/b/bbc466e121b2c92f9dd11ac22f3d00fe2360db77.png)

 ![2](https://community.folivora.ai/uploads/default/original/2X/0/08e779414f546c74ebae6019566465bf015f0b50.png)

-<h1 id="heading--upgrading">Upgrading GoldenChaos-BTT</h1>

-GoldenChaos-BTT has a seamless upgrade system that allows your customized settings to transfer from one version to the next by storing your settings inside BTT itself.
-For it to work, you'll first need to _completely remove_ any existing installations of GoldenChaos-BTT - if you don't, the settings menu won't work.

-To remove existing GC-BTT installations and safely upgrade to a new version, follow these steps:

-1. Click "Manage Presets" inside of BetterTouchTool
-2. Select and delete _all_ installations of GoldenChaos-BTT. **If you do not remove all GC-BTT installations before upgrading, the settings menu won’t work!**
-3. Navigate to one of the two latest release links at the top of this post and click "Direct import to BTT" to automatically launch BetterTouchTool and import the latest preset.
-3. Open the GC-BTT Settings menu by pressing ⌘⌥⇧P.
-4. Tap “Reapply All Settings” and watch the pretty progress bar.
-5. After it's done running, your previous setup should be restored!
-I guess that's not really a step. ¯\_(ツ)_/¯

 # Previous Versions
 Only install the latest version unless you have a specific troubleshooting reason.
 If you do need to install an older version for whatever reason, make sure the version of BetterTouchTool you're running is greater than or equal to the GoldenChaos-BTT version you're installing.